microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 OpenApiGenerator generator = new OpenApiGenerator();
 IDictionary<DocumentVariantInfo,OpenApiDocument> openApiDocuments = generator.GenerateDocuments(input, out result);
 ```
-In this example the generated OAIOutput.json should contain a valid OpenAPI.NET document for your API based on the annotation XML and contract dll you included.
-This example and many others can be run in the test suite included in this repo [here](test/Microsoft.OpenApi.CSharpComment.Reader.Tests/OpenApiDocumentGeneratorTests/OpenApiDocumentGeneratorTest.cs#L634).
+In this example the generated OAIOutput.json should contain a valid OpenAPI.NET document for your API based on the annotation XML and contract dll's you included.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a